• Skip to main content

 If you can’t complete the survey yourself for any reason, you can visit your local library for help.
 Just drop in and ask to use their public computers.
 They will help to log you on.
 If you are struggling with understanding the questions, please ask the library staff for help.
 Do check library opening times before you drop in – not all are staffed all day.

-Many of our partner organisations will host events throughout February where you can use a tablet to complete the survey or get help filling it in.
+Many of our partner organisations will host events where you can use a tablet to complete the survey or get help filling it in.
 They will also have paper versions of the survey you can complete, including Easy Read versions for those who would find that helpful.

 You can download the Easy Read version here.